pyth-network/pyth-crosschain/target_chains/near/README.md

    - `sha256sum pyth.wasm` after building the contract.
    - `list(bytes.fromhex(hash))` in Python to get a byte array.
    - Replace the `codehash` field in deploy.sh for the initial codehash.
+   - Replace the sources with the keys expected by the network you're deploying on (testnet vs mainnet).

 ## Further Documentation